GiuliaLavizzari/ML4thesis/README.md

 ## ROC curves
 [plotROC.py](https://github.com/GiuliaLavizzari/ML4thesis/blob/5bb127d8f3484f1ad6b16a71fe44c395a57a308d/plotROC.py)
-Computes the SM and BSM efficiency:
+Computes the SM and BSM efficiency as follows:
 * effSM = sumWSM*/sumWSM
 where:
 sumWSM = sum of the weights of all the SM events